-When you need something really produced, not just designed, CAM is the thing you need.
-Almost all kind of machines requires some sort of control systems to operate.
-There may be as many kinds of control systems as man wants.
+When you need something to be produced, not just designed, CAM – or computer-aided manufacturing – is what you need.
+Almost all kind of machines require some sort of control systems to operate.
 For example, manual control, automatic control, computer control or remote control.
 When it comes to mass production, machines need to iterate precise, speedy and automatic actions continuously.

 - Software that instructs a machine on how to make any product by generating tool paths.

 - Machinery that can turn raw material into a finished product.

 - Post Processing that converts tool paths into a language machines can understand.

 Since the age of the Industrial Revolution, the manufacturing process has undergone many dramatic changes.
 Introduction of computer-aided manufacturing is one of those most dramatic changes.
 Eventually, the manufacturers became capable enough where there are no designs too tough for any capable machinist shop to handle.
 The technology that evolved from the numerically controlled machines of the 1950’s, that were directed by a set of coded instructions contained in a punched paper tape.
 Today that technology can control virtually any sort of manufacturing process.

 What is the difference between CAM and CAD?

 Before we can talk further about CAM, we should talk about CAD.

 Computer-aided manufacturing is commonly linked to computer-aided design (CAD) systems.
 CAD focuses on the design of a product or a part.
 How is it supposed to look, how should it function?
 CAM focuses on how to make it.
 Every engineering process commences in the world of CAD.
 Engineers can make either a 2D or 3D drawing.
 Hence, CAD design is called a model and contains a set of physical properties that will be used by a CAM system.